Cecil Fred Wilson

 The next we hear of him is in December of 1917, when he landed in Egypt.
 He was with the 2/4th Hampshires who were engaged with German-backed Ottoman forces.

 The Battalion had been part of the 233rd Brigade in 75th Division, fighting north through Palestine.
 The offensive had been successful, driving the enemy from position after position until, on 11th December, British troops entered Jerusalem.
-It is likely that Cecil would have moved from Egypt to Palestine by via the supply shuttle ships running between Alexandria and Jaffa, arriving there to be part of the defence of Jerusalem against the counter-attacks of the Ottomans.
+It is likely that Cecil would have moved from Egypt to Palestine by one of the supply shuttle ships running between Alexandria and Jaffa, arriving there to be part of the defence of Jerusalem against the counter-attacks of the Ottomans.

 The spring of 1918 was a time of great change for the Egyptian Expeditionary Force.
 It had been decided to “Indianise” the Divisions serving in Palestine by substituting Indian Army units for British ones.
 This was principally to shorten supply lines, which were expensive and complex: men and goods coming from Britain into Egypt before moving up to Palestine.
 Also driving this change was the need on the Western Front.
 The British army had suffered heavy losses in the German offensive of March 1918.
 Reinforcements were urgently needed, and many of the units released by Indianisation in Palestine moved to the Western Front.